Encrypted .BAK files by ransomware

 • The file appears normal in size, but its content is encrypted.

-• Standard tools used to read .BAK files show a format error or refuse to open it.
+• Standard tools used to read .BAK files return a format error or refuse to open it.

-• An HTML or TXT file is left in the same folder to inform you of the attack.
+• An HTML or TXT file is left in the same folder to inform about the attack.

-• Some ransomware destroys the header or critical blocks, making classical recovery nearly impossible.
+• Some ransomware destroy the header or critical blocks, making classic recovery nearly impossible.

 3️⃣ Impact on data recovery